grimmer0125/dicom-web-viewer/README.md

 Make sure you have [`yarn`](https://yarnpkg.com/) installed first.

 1. `yarn install`.
-2. Remove `homepage` in `package.json`, then `yarn build`.
-3. Open the Extension Management page by navigating to `chrome://extensions`.
+2. Open the Extension Management page by navigating to `chrome://extensions`.
     - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over `More Tools` then selecting `Extensions`.
-4. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-5. Click the LOAD UNPACKED button and select the `build subfolder` in extension directory.
+4. Click the LOAD UNPACKED button and select the `build subfolder` in extension directory.

 ### After Installing